jhuintprog/spring2020/finproj/index.md

 * There could be a game with multiple Minotaurs (entities with the "m" property)
 * There could be a game with no Minotaur
-* There could be a game with multiple heroes (entities with the "h" property)
+* There could be a game with multiple Heroes (entities with the "h" property)

 ### Entity, EntityController classes